-Learn More About Veneers & Lumineers At Dodds Dental!
+Learn More About Veneers Vs Lumineers At Dodds Dental

 If you’re interested in veneers or Lumineers, Dr. Dustin Dodds and Dr. Emily Dodds are here to help.
 At Dodds Dental, we specialize in cosmetic dentistry in Long Beach.
-Come into our office now for a cosmetic consultation, and learn more about your options for improving your smile.
+Come into our office now for a cosmetic consultation, and learn more about comparing veneers vs Lumineers in improving your smile.
 You can contact us online, or schedule an appointment by giving us a call at (562) 439-0754.